nodejs/node/doc/api/n-api.md

 - `napi_ok` if the API succeeded.

 ##### Description
-This API creates a JavaScript String object from a UTF8-encoded C++ string
+This API creates a JavaScript String object from a UTF8-encoded C string

 The JavaScript String type is described in
 [Section 6.1.4](https://tc39.github.io/ecma262/#sec-ecmascript-language-types-string-type)
 of the ECMAScript Language Specification.

-### Functions to convert from N-API to C++ types
+### Functions to convert from N-API to C types

 #### *napi_get_array_length*